-The Landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on November 1, 2010 the Landlord served the Tenant with the Notice of Direct Request in person at the rental unit.
-Based on the written submissions of the Landlord, I find that the Tenant was served with the Dispute Resolution Direct Request Proceeding documents.
+The Landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on February 3, 2011, at 6:20 p.m. the Landlord served the Tenant with the Notice of Direct Request Proceeding in person at the rental unit.